The Unexpected of Teen Pregnancy with Charlotte Smiley

 We are so thankful for Charlotte’s wisdom as we talk about choices, family, grace, forgiveness, accountability, and walking through difficult times.

-If you have a teen parent or parent of teen parent in you life, please listen, share and let us know what you think!
+If you have a teen parent or a parent of a teen parent in your life, please listen, share, and let us know what you think!
 We invite you to join our conversation with Charlotte Smiley.

 Resources: